-It's time to get ready and store the essentials because a bug out location without supplies is just another death trap.
-We recommend you prioritize keeping food and water.
+It’s time to get ready and store the essentials because a bug out location without supplies is just another death trap.
+That’s why the second phase of your bug out plan should prioritize storing food and water.

-For food, go for food that doesn't expire quickly.
+For food, go for food that doesn’t expire quickly.
 These will keep for a long time.
-Think along the lines of canned goods, jerky meat, and ready to eat meals (RTEs).
+Think along the lines of canned goods, jerky, and ready to eat meals (RTEs).

-For water, you'll want to base it on how many people you have in your group.
-Store some H2O that will last for at least two weeks and make sure you store your water safely.
+For water, you’ll want to base it on how many people you have in your group.
+Collect some H2O that will last for at least two weeks, and make sure you store it safely.

-Other items you can outfit your BOL with are shelter equipment such as emergency blankets, extra tarps and sleeping bags, as well as hygiene kits.
+Other items you can outfit your BOL with are shelter equipment such as emergency blankets, extra tarps and sleeping bags, and hygiene kits.

 Stage 3: Choosing Your Bug Out Route

-The next logical step would be to plan the route you’ll be taking.
+The next logical step in your bug out plan is to plot the route you’ll be taking.

 “Boy, don’t we just take the normal route?”
 Well, heck.
 If we’re doing a little public show and tell, why not?

 Sarcasm aside, your bug out route should be mapped out meticulously.
-In the age of smartphones and the internet, a lot of us have forgotten how to find our way without GPS.
+In the age of smartphones and the internet, a lot of folks have forgotten how to find their way without GPS.
 You have to know how to kick it old school for this one.